Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

 Postman demonstrated that the glamorous Lana Turner was more than just a pretty face: Lana could act.
 And she looked flawlessly beautiful while doing it.

 For John Garfield, the film provided added motivation to finish out his seven year contract with Warner Bros., and go independent.
-And not long after completing Postman, Julie would take his independence a step further, becoming one of the first stars to form his own production company.
+Not long after completing Postman, Julie would take his independence a step further, and become one of the first movie stars to form his own production company.

-Frank Chambers (John Garfield) is a drifter whose “feet keep itching for him to go places.”
-And he finds himself hitching for rides just outside of Los Angeles.
+Frank Chambers (John Garfield) is a drifter, hitching rides just outside of Los Angeles.
+As Frank puts it:

-Sackett wishes Frank luck and drives off as Nick Smith (Cecil Kellaway), the owner of the Twin Oaks, comes out and, noticing Frank’s youth and strength, offers him the job.
+Sackett wishes Frank luck and drives off as Nick Smith (Cecil Kellaway), the owner of the Twin Oaks, steps outside.
+Noticing Frank’s youth and strength, Nick offers him the job.

 And no one ever made a turban look so good.